lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 ### 3. Your Team Data Folder - Scroll to your team folder at the bottom of the page.
 Open the data_ui folder and open your data_ui file in Excel.

-- Select your station at the Control tab: Click on **Control tab.** Click on the dropdown next to the word **"Station"** and click on your station (or sta3n) number.
-If you have any issues with permissions, Team PSD can help you.

--  Click **"Get Clinic List"** and it will pull in clinics for that facility/station.

 ### 4. Go to the ClinicSelection tab.
 Use columns C-H to select the clinics that make up your team.